-Over the next five years, the Directors anticipate a realistic target of 5.00p per ordinary share per annum and 8.00p per "C" share per annum.
-The dividend targets are intentions only.
-No forecasts are intended or should be inferred.
+As disclosed in the annual report and financial statements for the year ended 28 February 2017, the Directors anticipate a realistic target range for the next five years of 8.00p per ordinary share per annum and 8.00p per "C" share per annum.
 Given the issues with the "D" share fund's portfolio described above, the Directors revised the target for the year ending 28 February 2018 to zero.
 The Directors have also decided to reduce the target dividend for the year ending 28 February 2019 to 2.50p per "D" share from 5.00p but the target for the following four years is 5.00p per "D" share per annum.
-It should be stressed that these are intentions only, and no forecasts are intended or should be inferred.
+It should be stressed that these are intentions only, and no forecasts are intended or should be inferred

 The ability of the Company to pay dividends is dependent on the receipt of cash from its investee companies which is uncertain and depends on various factors including the performance of the renewable energy assets, wind and rainfall conditions, the amount of energy generated, the availability of the turbines, the price of electricity and operating costs.
-For that reason, the Directors do not believe it is possible to set a target range for dividends for a period beyond five years with any reasonable degree of certainty and they will review the near-term targets regularly and update them as appropriate.
+For that reason, the Directors do not believe it is possible to set a target range for dividends for a period beyond five years with any reasonable degree of certainty and they will review the nearterm targets regularly and update them as appropriate.